DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

 # Contract 4 - Rocks (Success)

+## Pre-contract (9/735 - 2/736)
+* The five members of the [Radiant Arms](https://github.com/DaneVinson/scarredworld/blob/master/markdown/paladins.md) pursuing the Pit Fiend left 9/735.
+According to the [Benevolent Benefactors](https://github.com/DaneVinson/scarredworld/blob/master/markdown/feeders.md) at least one of the Arms "no longer exists on this plane".
+The Paladins that left would have easily defeated a lone Pit Fiend.
+* The Contractor group "Steel Wardens" was sent to the Halfling Valley to continue trade.
+They returned 12/3 and their contract was both successful and lucrative (though 3 of 7 contractors did not return).
+As the founding Contractor group TS4 received 1% of the profits, 834 Crowns.
+* [Lord Roth](https://github.com/DaneVinson/scarredworld/blob/master/markdown/vampire-paladin.md) left Nexus 12/17 with the intention of dueling Lord Kaamaz, in his lair, on the winter solstice.
+There's been no word of him since.

 ## Objectives
 * Locate an island ~1000 nautical miles southwest of Nexus as indicated by a map from before the Scarring.
 * Look for evidence of mining on the island.